manjeetsaggi/drupal-6-modules/facebook_stream/README.txt

   2.Enable the module at admin/build/modules
   3.Enable facebook stream block at admin/build/blocks
-  4.Configure the no of values to be displayed at user/%/fbstreamconnect
+  4.Configure the no of values to be displayed at user/%/fbstreamconnect 5.Admin can configure the retrival interval at the facebook stream block configuration page 6.Admin can configure whether to enable publish comments, likes, status message or not at admin/settings/facebook_stream